JarlPenguin/releases/README.md

 1. Clone your fork of this repository.

-2. Make your changes in the config.sh script (more information about the flags below.
+2. Make your changes in the config.sh script (more information about the flags below).

-3. If you're just starting, open a terminal in the directory you cloned this repository.
+3. If you haven't ever built Android on your PC, open a terminal in the directory you cloned this repository.

 3a.
 Run `init.sh`

-4. If you've already built Android, run `clean.sh`
+4. If you've already built Android on your PC, run `clean.sh`

 ## How to use this repo (Jenkins)

-1. Switch to your "jenkins" user (usually by `su jenkins`)
+1. Switch to the "jenkins" user (usually by `su jenkins`)

 2. Clone your fork of this repo in your Jenkins home directory (`/var/lib/jenkins`) or any place where your Jenkins user can read/write to.